Capturing renewable business opportunities

 Operational since 1996

-Statoil has captured about 1 million tonnes of CO2 from the natural gas on the Statoil-operated Sleipner field in the Norwegian sector of the North Sea.
+Statoil captures about 1 million tonnes of CO2 each year from the natural gas on the Statoil-operated Sleipner field in the Norwegian sector of the North Sea.
 The CO2 is stored in a saline formation 1 km below the seabed.

 Start-up in 2004

 Statoil’s involvement in the Algerian gas field In Salah is so far the only project outside Norway where Statoil has helped capture and store CO2.
 More than three million tonnes of CO2 have been stored below ground.
 The injection of CO2 was stopped in 2011 as a safety measure.

 What about other renewable technologies?